Pulicat Lake: Restoration and social activities

 Various groups and non-governmental organizations are active in the area.
 The AARDE Foundation maintains the Pulicat Museum at Pazhaverkadu to create awareness among inhabitants and city dwellers.
-The AARDE Foundation represented Pulicat at the United Nation's World Urban Forum and Habitat III as an associate-partner.
+The AARDE Foundation represented Pulicat at the United Nations' World Urban Forum and Habitat III as an associate-partner.
 Pulicat Day, part of Ramsar's World Wetlands Day, is celebrated every February by AARDE to bring attention to this fragile environment.
 An expert plan on "Wildlife Action Plan for Conservation Measures on the Pulicat lagoon Sanctuary" has envisaged setting up a hydrobiological research station and visitor center, providing shallow-bottomed boats to enable sanctuary staff to patrol the lagoon, and preparing a management plan and conservation strategy for the entire area.
 COPDANET is striving to implement a traditional "Paadu system" and regular desilting to ensure adequate salt and fresh water mix in the lagoon, which could enhance fish resources.
 The Centre for Research on New International Economic Order (CReNIEO) has been promoting the welfare of fishermen and management of the natural resources of the lagoon.
 A research study by Loyola College, Chennai reported in 2007 that the lagoon has made an ecological turnaround, recording toxicity levels well within permissible limits.
 Under the Tsunami Emergency Assistance Project (TEAP), construction of a high-level bridge across Pulicat Lagoon along with approach roads on both sides of the lagoon has been constructed, providing a safe escape route for people residing on the islands and also access for emergency response operations.

 The southern part of the lagoon in Tamil Nadu 5 km from the estuary is rich in fishes, and the fishing is controlled by a traditional Paadu system.
 Paadu is a traditional system of getting entitlements to eligible members of a particular community for undertaking specified fishing activity in certain designated areas.
 The fishing grounds fall within a radius of 5 km from the mouth of the lagoon with a salinity well-maintained without much drying even during low tides.
 However, this traditional practice is based on caste control of the access rights to the high-productivity areas and is opposed by eastern fishermen and ocean-side villages.
 As a result, conflicts leading to violence have been reported.